-Let’s see Venus in numbers and see for yourself why it could be our twin planet.
-Venus has a radius of 6050 km (95% of Earth’s), a mean density of 5.243 g/cm3 (Earth’s density is 5.51 g/cm3), and a mass of 4.84×1024 kg (81.5% of Earth’s).
+If you see the basic information of Venus, you may agree that it could be our sister planet.
+Venus has a radius of 6,050 km (95% of Earth’s), a mean density of 5.243 g/cm3 (Earth’s density is 5.51 g/cm3), and a mass of 4.84×1024 kg (81.5% of Earth’s).
 All the above correspond to a gravitational acceleration of 8.82 m/s2 (9.81 m/s2 on Earth).
-At least, in theory, such numbers make Venus our twin sister, but some features of Venus make the planet extraordinary.
+At least, in theory, such numbers make Venus our twin sister, but Venus has some features that make the planet extraordinary.

 Venus completes an orbit around the Sun in 224.7 days, but a Venusian day lasts 243 days.
 This makes Venus the planet with the longest day in the Solar System.
 If you think that is not strange enough, Venus has more.
 The planet orbits around its axis clockwise (retrograde), meaning that the Sun rises from the west and sets in the east.
 It is still a mystery why Venus orbits in a clockwise orientation.

 One hypothesis is that Venus spins the same way it always has, but at some point, the planet flipped over.
 Another model suggests that during its formation, two planetesimals collided.
 The outcome of the collision was the formation of Venus.
 This model although it can provide an explanation for the retrograde motion of the planet, and the lack of water (the collision overheated the planetesimals), but the length of the day still remains unknown.

 Venus claims many first positions in our Solar system.
 During the 60s, the tremendous competition between the Soviet Union and the U.S.A., led to the first probe visiting another planet.
 In December 1962, Mariner 2 flew by Venus and returned data from its atmosphere.
 Between 1967 and 1975, the Soviet Union sent a series of probes to Venus for studying the atmosphere and surface of the planet.